wuddleko/genguard/README.md

 Groups run in the order you listed them.
 Without `--since`, every group runs.
 Drift or a command error in the first one still lets the rest go.
 You get a Summary line per group, then the Drift paths and diffs.

 Each group sees the working tree the previous group left behind.
-Give them outputs that don't overlap, or a drift in one group changes what the next group is judging. `genguard check --all` follows the same rule across config files.
+Give them outputs that don't overlap, or a drift in one group changes what the next group is judging. `genguard check --all` follows the same rule across config files. `--all --isolated` gives each config its own tree.
+Groups in one file still share that tree.

 If an earlier group has `clean: true` and then the command fails, paths it wiped and a later group never writes stay out of that later group's drift.
 A later command that does write them is checked as usual.